shibambhagat/shibambhagat/README.md

 - 📊 Designing a **Personal Finance Tracker** in Excel to understand data structuring and formula applications.

 ## Certifications & Achievements 📜

+ GCP CloudskillBoost: Digital Leader-
-- 🎓 Completed the **Data & Business Analytics Advanced Certification Program** by Jobaaj Learnings (ID: ACKJA9702).
+🎓 Completed the **Data & Business Analytics Advanced Certification Program** by Jobaaj Learnings (ID: ACKJA9702).
 - 📚 Attended a workshop on **Data Analytics, Visualization, and Interactive Dashboards** by TECH TIP 241.
 Topics covered:
   - Basics of Data Analytics Using Power BI
   - Introduction to Building Interactive Dashboards